-This Foundation was established on the occasion of the 50th Lindau Nobel Laureate Meeting to honour one of its initiators, Professor Count Lennart Bernadotte af Wisborg (†), and in the long-term, to ensure the continuance and the support of the meetings of international Nobel Laureates which have been organised and carried out by the Council for the Lindau Nobel Laureate Meetings an annual basis since 1951.
+This Foundation was established on the occasion of the 50th Lindau Nobel Laureate Meeting to honour one of its initiators, Professor Graf Lennart Bernadotte af Wisborg (†), and in the long-term, to ensure the continuance and the support of the meetings of international Nobel Laureates which have been organised and carried out by the Council for the Lindau Nobel Laureate Meetings an annual basis since 1951.

-The Foundation's aim is to support, encourage, and ensure the future continuance of the meetings initiated by Professor Count Lennart Bernadotte af Wisborg (†), Dr. Franz Karl Hein and Professor Dr. Gustav Parade, to enable a dialogue and exchange of ideas between scientists - regardless of nationality, political differences, and age - with the goal of better international understanding.
+The Foundation's aim is to support, encourage, and ensure the future continuance of the meetings initiated by Professor Graf Lennart Bernadotte af Wisborg (†), Dr. Franz Karl Hein and Professor Dr. Gustav Parade, to enable a dialogue and exchange of ideas between scientists - regardless of nationality, political differences, and age - with the goal of better international understanding.

 § 1 Name, legal form and legal domicile

 The Foundation bears the name 'Stiftung Lindauer Nobelpreisträgertagungen' or 'Foundation Lindau Nobel Laureate Meetings'.
 It is an independent foundation under private law and is based on the Island of Mainau in Lake Constance.

 § 2 Purpose of the Foundation

 1. The Foundation supports science and research especially in those areas for which Nobel prizes are awarded, i.e. especially in the areas of physiology or medicine, chemistry, physics, and economics.

 2. The Foundation encourages an international perspective and understanding between people, and also supports the sciences in the fields of the Nobel prize categories by bringing together and establishing contact between older and younger scientists at an international level.